pranavkg1803/tennis-computer-vision-form-trainer/README.md

 similarity_metrics.py	Additional similarity calculation methods

 📌 About the Project
-This system was developed as part of my final-year Computer Science project.
  It showcases practical application of:

 Computer Vision